leonZtiger/YBOX/README.md

 The most knock-off Xbox you can find.
 This game console consist of a processor and a video-card made from scratch.

 ## Specs
-1Mhz.
+up to 10Mhz with a programable clock.
-Up-to 5 general purpose registers.
+Up-to 6 general purpose registers.
 ALU, logic: &, or, xor, bitshift.
-Arithmetic: +, -, inc, dec.
+Arithmetic: add, sub, inc, dec, multiply, divide.
 16-bit main data bus.
-VGA-640x480.
+VGA-640x480 (320x240 actual pixels) 5bits/channel.
 SSD, 130kb.
 RAM, 130kb(SRAM).
+Bootloader.

 ### example of a register card
 ![register](/reg_pcb.png)